Today I’m sharing tips for how to prepare cabbage for cabbage rolls. You’ll be an expert in no time on choosing the right cabbage and preparing it.

 Knowing how to prepare the cabbage leaves makes this job less frustrating.
 And honestly, prepping the cabbage is the most finicky part of the job so once that’s done, you can stuff them with whatever your heart desires.
 Like traditional meat+rice+tomato.
-Or loaded mashed potatoes.
+Or loaded mashed potatoes such as these Instant Pot Loaded Mashed Potato Stuffed Cabbage Rolls.
 Or really, anything.

 What kind of cabbage should you use?

 There are several types of cabbage you can use.
 The trick is making sure you buy a head of cabbage that’s a bit bigger than you really need.
 This is because the leaves get smaller the further into the cabbage you get and before you know it, they’re too small to use.

 Green cabbage – this is your standard head of cabbage.
 It’s the most practical to use because it’s easy to find and usually is super cheap – especially in the autumn and winter months.
 The leaves of this cabbage tend to be a bit thicker and less flexible.